ccrome/whoismakingnews/content/homepage/data.md

 obviously the  individuals are also alleged to be committing a crime directly involving a child, so they would be included.

 So here we are.
-The results from the first four months have right wingers tossing around all sorts of accusations about "agendas" and "cherry picking."
+The results from the first six months have right wingers tossing around all sorts of accusations about "agendas" and "cherry picking."
 But the facts are these: I don't leave any cases out or attempt to tweak the data.
 It is what it is - which is what has